 Where can I find the short sleeved/short all in ones they used to make years ago?

-Flash back to Nov 2008 when a reader asked me about an undershirt that was worn in the Flyboys Movie of 2008, and I realized I had a good lead.
+Way back in 2008, a reader asked me about an undershirt that was worn in the Flyboys Movie of 2008.
+I realized I had a good lead.

 This is what I sent back to “D”: